rich-hart/presentation_notes/pres.md

 Just like quick-and-dirty coding decisions can lead to technical debt, poor documentation can lead to operational debt.

-You also need to dedicate time in your product development cycle to writing documentation good enough so that users can figure out your product.

-__Good documentation is an engineering problem and needs to be prioritized__
+__Good documentation is an engineering problem and needs to be prioritized in the development cycle__

 ## ReadMe Driven Development *